yiisoft/data/README.md

 ### Filtering

+TODO: revise explainging concept of criteria and iterable filters

 In order to filter data in a data provider implementing `FilterableDataInterface` you need to supply filter to `withFilter()` method: